Wadi Rum: History

+Activities

 Tourism

 Desert scenes of Wadi Rum in Lawrence of Arabia from 1962 kick-started Jordan's tourism industry.

-Wadi Rum is one of Jordan's most popular tourist sites and attracts a monthly average of 9,860 tourists from around the world.
+Wadi Rum is one of Jordan's most popular tourist sites, attracting 162,000 tourists in 2017.
 Wadi Rum is home to the Zalabieh tribe, who developed eco-adventure tourism and services throughout the protected area.
-They provide tours, guides, accommodation and facilities.
-They also run restaurants and small shops in the villages that provide meals and basic supplies for visitors.
-Their guide services include highly experienced mountain and trekking guides who have an unmatched knowledge of the local area and often speak fluently in two languages or more.
 Using local guides and services brings many benefits to the protected area.
 In particular, it enables people to continue earning a living from the land and helps to ensure that the protected area remains protected.

-Popular activities in the desert environment include 4x4 tours, camel rides, camping under the stars, riding Arabian horses, hiking and rock-climbing among the massive rock formations.
-Travelers staying in the area can overnight in Bedouins style Camps located in the desert or glamping hotels.
-Hikers and adventurous travelers may also opt to camp outdoors under the stars.
-Tour operators offering this experience provide sleeping equipment, meals and transport.
+Bedouins in Wadi Rum allow tourists to stay overnight in their traditional camps, and provide activities, meals and transport throughout the desert.
+They also run restaurants and small shops in the villages that provide meals and basic supplies for visitors.
+Popular activities in Wadi Rum include 4x4 tours, camel rides, hiking, and camping.

 Dima and Lama Hattab coordinate an annual marathon in the region called Jabal Ishrin.

 Rock climbing

 Local Bedouin have climbed in the sandstone mountains of Wadi Rum for many generations.
 Many of their 'Bedouin Roads' have been rediscovered and documented by modern climbers.
 Several are included in the climbing guidebook by Tony Howard, and online by Liên and Gilles Rappeneau.

 In 1949, Sheikh Hamdan took surveyors to the summit of Jabal Ram.
-The first recorded European ascent of Jabal Ram took place in November 1952, by Charmian Longstaff and Sylvia Branford, guided by Sheik Hamdan.
+The first recorded European ascent of Jabal Rum took place in November 1952, by Charmian Longstaff and Sylvia Branford, guided by Sheik Hamdan.
 The first recorded rock climbs started in 1984, with the first of many visits by English climbers Howard, Baker, Taylor and Shaw.
-This group repeated many of the Bedouin routes, accompanied by locals and independently, including, in 1984, Hammad's Route on Jebel Rum, and, in 1985, Sheikh Kraim’s Hunter’s Slabs and Rijm Assaf on Jebel Rum.
+This group repeated many of the Bedouin routes, accompanied by locals and independently, including, in 1984, Hammad's Route on Jebel Rum, and, in 1985, Sheikh Kraim's Hunter's Slabs and Rijm Assaf on Jebel Rum.
 Many new routes were climbed in the 1980s, by this team, French guide Wilfried Colonna, by the Swiss Remy brothers, and by Haupolter and Precht.
 The first dedicated climbing guide book, Treks and Climb in Wadi Rum, by Tony Howard, was first published in 1987.
 Some of the many Bedouin routes have been documented online by Lien and Gilles Rappeneau.
 A new routes book for climbers is held at the Wadi Rum Guest House.

 The route Guerre Sainte was climbed in 2000 by Batoux, Petit and friends.
 This was the first route in Wadi Rum to be entirely equipped using bolt protection.
 The route, on the East Face of Jebel Nassarani North, is 450 m long, and graded F7b or F7aA0.